IIT-PAVIS/Social-Distancing/README.md

  ```

 ## Installation steps
-Code is developed in Python3 and tested on Ubuntu 18.04 with NVidia driver, Cuda 10.0 and Cudnn 7.6.5.
+Code is developed in Python3 and tested on Ubuntu 20.04 with NVidia driver, Cuda 10.1 and Cudnn 7.6.5.

 * [x] **Install the requirements**
 To run this code, you need to install:

-    * **OpenPose**:
+    * **OpenPose 1.6.0**:
     Please follow the instruction in the repository [gitHub](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and install OpenPose in `social-distancing/openpose/` folder.
     In case you prefer to use a different OpenPose installation folder, you can pass it using the `--openpose_folder` argument.